Privacy Policy

 Automated decision-making takes place when an electronic system uses personal information to make a decision without human intervention.
 We are using automated decision-making in the following circumstances:

-You will not be subject to decisions that will have a significant impact on you based solely on automated decision-making, unless we have a lawful basis for doing so and we have notified you.
+You will not be subjected to decisions that will have a significant impact on you based solely on automated decision-making, unless we have a lawful basis to do so and we have informed you accordingly.

 DATA SHARING